 – Restricted use of dining and lounge facilities adhering to social distancing requirements.

-- Non-urgent contractors are being deferred for any work in which access in our buildings is required.
+– Non-urgent contractors are being deferred for any work in which access to our buildings is required.

 – COVID19 screening tool for residential aged care residents daily, which involves checking residents temperatures daily